sushibagel/PoE-Mechanic-Watch/README.md

 For the "Launch Path of Exile" tray menu command to work properly, the game must be launched at least once with this tool running first.

-For feedback, questions or suggestions please visit the <a href="https://github.com/sushibagel/PoE-Mechanic-Watch/discussions"> title="Discussion Section" </a> of the Github.
+For feedback, questions or suggestions please visit the <a href="https://github.com/sushibagel/PoE-Mechanic-Watch/discussions"> title="Discussion Section"> </a> of the Github.

 Additional Notes:
 New hideouts can be added to the Hideout menu by editing the "HideoutList.txt" and typing in the hideout name on a new line.

 Credits:
 Thank you to Griding Gear Games the developers of Path of Exile
-Thank you to hi5 for the use of the tf.ahk autohotkey library. <a href="https://github.com/hi5/TF" >
+Thank you to hi5 for the use of the tf.ahk autohotkey library. <a href="https://github.com/hi5/TF" > title="Github">Gihub</a>
 Thank you to reddit user "evilC_UK" for the sample code used to more efficiently read the log files.
 Thank you to the developers of AutoHotKey. https://www.autohotkey.com/
 Thanks to user "mshall" on the AutoHotKey forums for the base code for the updater.